 Are children of divorce more likely to get divorced themselves?
 Maybe.
 A 2005 study from the University of Utah suggests that possibility, but mainly because those children typically marry at a much younger age.

 Many of these and other related studies caution against making generalizations about these children, emphasizing that divorce can also be a positive step in a family relationship that becomes unhealthy and damaging to children.
 When abuse of any type or constant conflict is present, divorce can ease the dysfunction and instability and provide safety and stability.
-Some experts argue that it is the conflict leading up to the divorce, and not so much the divorce itself, that affects children more.
+Some experts argue that it is the conflict leading up to and following the divorce, not so much the divorce itself, that affects children more.

 But nevertheless, divorce is a serious issue affecting children, and couples going through divorce are encouraged to seek out professional help to make the transition easier on their children.